 On March 11, 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 This resulted in governments worldwide, including the Canadian Federal and Provincial governments, enacting emergency measures to combat the spread of the virus.
-These measures, which included the implementation of travel restrictions, self-imposed quarantine periods, temporary closures or restrictions of non-essential businesses, limitations on public gatherings, and social distancing guidelines, have caused material disruption to businesses globally and in Canada resulting in an economic slowdown.
-The ongoing COVID-19 pandemic, including the emergence of new variants such as Delta and Omicron in 2021, and the rapidly evolving reaction of governments and the public in an effort to contain the spread of COVID-19 (and variants thereof) and/or address its impacts have intensified and have had significant direct and indirect effects on businesses and commerce generally, including disruption to supply chains, employee base, facilities closures and production suspensions, and significantly increased demand for certain goods and services, such as pandemic-related medical services and supplies, alongside decreased demand for others, such as retail, hospitality, travel and elective surgery.
+These measures, which included the implementation of travel restrictions, self-imposed quarantine periods, temporary closures or restrictions of non-essential businesses, limitations on public gatherings, and social distancing guidelines, caused material disruption to businesses globally and in Canada resulting in an economic slowdown.
+The ongoing COVID-19 pandemic, including the emergence of new variants, and the rapidly evolving reaction of governments and the public in an effort to contain the spread of COVID-19 (and variants thereof) and/or address its impacts have had significant direct and indirect effects on businesses and commerce generally, including disruption to supply chains, employee base, facilities closures and production suspensions, and significantly increased demand for certain goods and services, such as pandemic-related medical services and supplies, alongside decreased demand for others, such as retail, hospitality, travel and elective surgery.

 We sell our dermocosmetic products mainly through a direct sales force that meets face-to-face with spa and medispa owners as well as physicians.
-Such establishments have been considered non-essential by public health authorities throughout the pandemic and have therefore been subject to prolonged closures in 2020 and 2021.
+Such establishments were considered non-essential by public health authorities throughout the pandemic and were therefore subject to prolonged temporary closures in 2020 and 2021.
 While vaccination rates have increased in Canada, there remains a risk of lower product sell-through, due to potential closures, should governments reintroduce strict sanitary measures due to COVID-19 variants of concern.

-Companies are still taking precautions, such as requiring employees to work remotely, imposing travel restrictions and temporarily closing businesses.
 As a result of increased remote working arrangements due to a pandemic, the exposure to, and reliance on, networked systems and the internet has increased.
 This can lead to increased risk and frequency of cybersecurity incidents (see "Security and Cyber Security Breaches").